-In Spain, the principle of generic causation (i.e. that in order to prove the causal relationship it would be enough to demonstrate that a product is capable of causing an alleged injury) is not applied.
+In Spain, the principle of generic causation (i.e. that, in order to prove the causal relationship, it would be enough to demonstrate that a product is capable of causing an alleged injury) is not applied.
 The Spanish courts have established that the mere fact that a product can cause damage is not enough to establish the defective nature of such product.
-In order to prove that a product is defective, the claimant must prove that the damages suffered are effectively caused by the defective product.
-It is sufficient that the claimant proves the existence of the defect, but it is not strictly necessary that the claimant provides evidence of the specific defect of the product.
-We can thus conclude that in Spain the proximate causation principle operates.
+In order to prove that a product is defective, the claimant must prove that the damage suffered is effectively caused by the defective product.
+It is sufficient that the claimant proves the existence of a defect, but it is not strictly necessary that the claimant provides evidence of the specific defect of the product.
+We can thus conclude that in Spain the "proximate causation" principle applies.

-On 5 March 2015, the Court of Justice of the European Union issued a ruling on joined cases C-503/13 and C-504/13, under which certain kinds of products can be considered defective under the proximate causation principle.
-In these particular cases, the Court of Justice of the European Union concluded that the Directive 85/374/CEE regarding damages caused by defective products should be interpreted in the sense that, in the case of medical devices such as pacemakers and cardioverter defibrillators considering their purpose and the vulnerability of patients who use them, the security requirements that the patients can expect from such products are particularly high.
+On 5 March 2015, the Court of Justice of the European Union issued a ruling on joined cases C-503/13 and C-504/13, under which certain kinds of product can be considered defective under the proximate causation principle.
+In these particular cases, the Court concluded that Directive 85/374/CEE regarding damage caused by defective products should be interpreted in the sense that, in the case of medical devices such as pacemakers and cardioverter defibrillators, considering their purpose and the vulnerability of patients who use them, the security requirements that patients can expect from such products are particularly high.
 Under these conditions, as they are products of the same model and production series, after a defect has been detected in a unit, the other units of the same model or batch can be classified as defective without it being necessary to prove the existence of the defect in each of the units.

 On 21 June 2017, the Court of Justice of the European Union issued another case (C-621/15) referring to product liability of manufacturers in the event that their products have a defect which poses a risk to the consumer.
-The Court, in these circumstances, decided that European law does not preclude a national court to consider, when medical research does not establish nor reject a relationship between the vaccine and the occurrence of a disease, that some facts alleged by the injured person constitute serious specific and consistent evidence, enabling the court to conclude that there is a defect in the vaccine and that there is a causal link between that defect and the disease.
+The Court, in these circumstances, decided that European law does not preclude a national court from considering, when medical research neither establishes nor rejects a relationship between a vaccine and the occurrence of a disease, that some facts alleged by the injured person constitute serious specific and consistent evidence, enabling the court to conclude that there is a defect in the vaccine and that there is a causal link between that defect and the disease.

 On the other hand, the Court also ruled that judges should ensure that when applying this evidence regime, they do not reverse the burden of the proof.
-According to the Court, the directive precludes rules based on presumptions in which medical research neither establishes nor rules out existence of a link between the vaccine and the disease, the existence of a causal link between the defect attributed to the vaccine, and the damage suffered by the affected party will always be considered to be established if certain predetermined factual evidence is presented.
+According to the Court, the Directive precludes rules based on presumptions in which medical research neither establishes nor rules out the existence of a link between the vaccine and the disease; the existence of a causal link between the defect attributed to the vaccine and the damage suffered by the affected party will always be considered to be established if certain predetermined factual evidence is presented.

-In the Spanish cases issued by the AN mentioned in question 1.4 regarding liability for damage caused by the administration of two vaccines, the court confirmed that the burden of proving the defect, the damage and the causal relationship lies with the claimant and, in the absence of evidence from the claimant, it absolved the MOH and the pharmaceutical company of all the wrongdoings attributed to them.
+In the judgments issued by the AN mentioned in question 1.4 regarding liability claims filed in connection to the human papillomavirus vaccines, the Court confirmed that the burden of proving the defect, the damage and the causal relationship lies with the claimant and, in the absence of evidence from the claimant, it absolved the MOH and the pharmaceutical company of all wrongdoing attributed to them.